 This includes laundry water, septic fluids, or other waste water.

-Unlike a sump pump, an effluent pump has a wider opening that can accommodate small solids if necessary.
 They're typically used to pump effluent water from a septic tank to a leech field.

 For raw sewage, a sewage pump or grinder pump is recommended to prevent clogging.